lrodero/cats-effect-tutorial/tutorial.md

 def copy(origin: File, destination: File): IO[Long] = ???
 ```

 Nothing scary, uh?
+As we said before, the function just returns an `IO`
+instance.
+When run, all side-effects will be actually executed and the `IO`
+instance will return the bytes copies in a `Long` (`IO` is parameterized by the
+return type).
 Now, let's go step-by-step to implement our function.
-First
+First thing
-thing to do, we need to open two streams that will read and write file
+to do, we need to open two streams that will read and write file contents.
+We
-contents.
-We consider opening an stream to be a side-effect action, so we have
+consider opening an stream to be a side-effect action, so we have to encapsulate
-to encapsulate those actions in their own `IO` instances.
+those actions in their own `IO` instances.

 ```scala
 import cats.effect.IO